Ipotrick/Daxa/README.md

 - [x] Powerful and flexible render graph.
 While manual sync is exposed in Daxa for best control, it also provides an optional render graph. (https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md)
 - [x] C++ and shader code sharing utilities.
 This, combined with other simplifications, means you will never need shader reflection for convenience. (https://github.com/Ipotrick/Daxa/tree/master/wiki/ShaderIntegration.md)
 - [x] Shader build system, including features like `#include` management and shader hot-reloading. (https://github.com/Ipotrick/Daxa/tree/master/wiki/PipelineManager.md)
+- [x] A full c api.
+The c++ api and all functionality is implemented in a c api.
+The c++ api fully abstracts over this c api.
+The c api also has full direct vulkan interop and binary compatibility with all daxa c++ objects.
+Be free to use the c api to create bindigns to other langauges!

 List of other noteworthy features: [Other Features](https://github.com/Ipotrick/Daxa/tree/master/wiki/Features.md)